cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-17-migration.md

     return leaderboard.AddCandidatesAndSort(ctx, []*PlayerInfo{&playerInfo})
 }
 ```

-Of note is the assumption that a candidate is added at the current block time, or migration time.
+Here we assume that a candidate is added at the current block time or migration time.
 In other words, a candidate is not an existing winning player, but a new one.

 </ExpansionPanel>

-## v2 Leaderboard Handling
+## v2 leaderboard handling

-You have created the helpers, now you add one last function to the keeper to implement the leaderboard work proper, that of adding a candidate winner and save the updated leaderboard:
+You have created the helpers, now add one last function to the keeper to implement the leaderboard.
+You want to make adding a candidate winner and saving the updated leaderboard possible:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/keeper/leaderboard_handler.go#L10-L21]
 func (k *Keeper) MustAddToLeaderboard(ctx sdk.Context, winnerInfo types.PlayerInfo) types.Leaderboard {